-Figure 3.ZA.4-1: Communication PCD-Data - SOAP Transaction
+Figure 3.14.4-1: Communication PCD-Data - SOAP Transaction

-3.ZA.4.1 Communicate PCD Data-SOAP
+1105 3.14.4.1 Communicate PCD Data-SOAP

-- The Communicate PCD Data-SOAP transaction transfers a PCD-01 message in a CommunicatePDCData SOAP action over web services.
-This transport is specified in the PCD 1115 TF-1to3.
+The Communicate PCD Data-SOAP transaction transfers a PCD-01 message in a CommunicatePDCData SOAP action over web services.
+This transport is specified in the PCD TF-1to3.
 The PCHA H.812.1 Observation upload specification requires that the Device Observation Consumer Actor support TLS security, SAML 2.0 authentication, and WS reliable messaging on this web services transport.
+The same requirements are placed upon the Device

+1110 messaging on this web services transport.
 The same requirements are placed upon the Device Observation Reporter except that Reliable messaging is optional.
-ATNA auditing is an option. - 1120 It is this component of the message that transfers the measurement data as a PCD-01 message to the Device Observation Consumer.
-The security and authentication requirements are present since this transaction is not locally bound like the Communicate PCHA Data- transactions and in this profile it is the transaction responsible for transferring the medical data from the remote location of the patient to an enterprise or third party server which can be located anywhere there 1125 is connectivity.
-Typically this would be the internet and the transaction could take place from exposed public networks. - Full on-the-wire examples of the SOAP transaction including requests for the SAML token is given in PCHA H 812.1 Observation Upload sections 8.10.
-The example is repeated in Appendix K. The PCHA H 812.1 Observation Upload specification also provides a detailed description of 1130 how to map IEEE 11073 20601 metric object attributes to PCD-01 MDS and Metric OBX segments in Annex D.0 - D.1.4.
+ATNA auditing is an option.

+It is this component of the message that transfers the measurement data as a PCD-01 message to the Device Observation Consumer.
+The security and authentication requirements are present since this transaction is not locally bound like the Communicate PCHA Data transaction and in

+1115 this profile it is the transaction responsible for transferring the medical data from the remote location of the patient to an enterprise or third party server which can be located anywhere there is connectivity.
+Typically this would be the internet and the transaction could take place from exposed public networks.

+Full on-the-wire examples of the SOAP transaction including requests for the SAML token is

+- 1120 given in PCHA H 812.1 Observation Upload sections 8.10.
+The example is repeated in Appendix K. The PCHA H 812.1 Observation Upload specification also provides a detailed description of how to map IEEE 11073 20601 metric object attributes to PCD-01 MDS and Metric OBX segments in Annex D.0 D.1.4.
 Given the Bluetooth Low Energy Transcoding White Paper the same mapping descriptions can be used for PCHA-compliant Bluetooth Low Energy devices.
-In addition to the generic mapping description, the PCHA H 812.1 Observation Upload has a set of tables that map the IEEE 11073 20601 device specialization attributes to metric OBX segments
+In - 1125 addition to the generic mapping description, the PCHA H 812.1 Observation Upload has a set of tables that map the IEEE 11073 20601 device specialization attributes to metric OBX segments in Annex E.